 |1 large tomato||just under 1 pound|

 |4 large Roma tomatoes||1 pound|

 How you process whole tomatoes yields different amounts of the finished product.
 For instance, you'll need twice as many tomatoes for a purée than is required for the same volume of chopped tomatoes.

 |1 pound||3 cups puréed|

 |2 1/2 pounds||2 1/2 cups seeded, chopped, and cooked|

 Canned Tomato Equivalents

-Perhaps you made a last-minute decision to make a certain dish that calls for canned tomatoes, and you only have fresh tomatoes in the pantry.
-Or the recipe calls for cups of tomatoes and you are going to use canned.
-Not to worry—this chart will sort it all out.
+Perhaps you made a last-minute decision to cook a dish that calls for canned tomatoes, and you only have fresh tomatoes in the fridge.
+Or the recipe calls for cups of tomatoes, and you need to use canned.
+Not to worry because the conversions are relatively simple: